CybercentreCanada/assemblyline4_docs/docs/overview/architecture.md

 #### Filestore

 Assemblyline's filestore is where all files are stored.
-The filestore implementation allow for multiples types of filestore to be used:
+The filestore implementation allow for multiples types of filestores to be used:

-* HTTP (read only)
+- HTTP (read only)
-* FTP/SFTP
+- FTP/SFTP
-* Amazon S3 / Minio
+- Amazon S3 / Minio
-* Azure Blob storage
+- Azure Blob storage
-* Local storage
+- Local storage

-It also has the concept of a multi level filestore so the files can be written to multiple locations at the same time.
+It also has the concept of a multi-level filestore so the files can be written to multiple locations at the same time.

 By default, Assemblyline uses Minio, which is an Amazon S3 compatible file storage engine.

 ## Generating Alerts

-On top off analysing files to report on their maliciousness level, Assemblyline can also work has a triage environment.
-In this scenario, all files are sent to AL and analysts only look at the analysis results if an alert is generated for said files.
-Using Post-Processing actions, you can define the rules of what constitutes an alert (default: file with score over 500).
+On top of analysing files to report on their maliciousness level, Assemblyline can also work has a triage environment.
+In this scenario, all files are sent to AL and analysts only look at the analysis results if an Alert is generated for said files.
+Using Post-Processing actions, you can define the rules of what constitutes an Alert (default: file with score over 500).

-While Dispatcher is writing the final result for a submission, it will use those rules to determine if an alert should be written then write a message to Redis' presistent DB so an Alert can be genereated for the submission.
-Alerter will then receive this submissions and write associated Alerts into the Datastore.
+While Dispatcher is writing the final result for a submission, it will use those rules to determine if an alert should be written then write a message to Redis' presistent DB so an Alert can be generated for the submission.
+Alerter will then receive this submissions and write associated alerts into the Datastore.
 As a last step, Workflow will check every newly created Alert and will automatically apply labels, priority and/or status to all new Alerts matching the workflow queries.

 ![Alerting](./images/alerting.png)

-### New Components part of the alerting process
+### New Components Part of the Alerting Process

 #### Alerter

 Alerter monitors Redis persistent alert input queue and transforms the related submission and all its results into an Alert.
-It then save the related Alert into the datastore.
+It then saves the related Alert into the datastore.
 An alert my be derived from another one and sent for reprocessing with an alerternate list of service if certain criterias are met.
 These criterias are defined in the Post-Processing actions.

 An alerts is made of:

-* The list of specific import tags with their type and verdict
+- The list of specific import tags with their type and verdict
-* The list of all heuristics triggered
+- The list of all heuristics triggered
-* The Att&ck matrix categories and patterns associated to the alert
+- The ATT&CK matrix categories and patterns associated to the alert
-* The metadata associated with the submission
+- The metadata associated with the submission
-* The file information of the main file (hashes, size, type, name...)
+- The file information of the main file (hashes, size, type, name...)
-* Some Alert specific info (Timestamps, verdicts, owner, labels, priority, status)
+- Some Alert specific info (timestamps, verdicts, owner, labels, priority, status)

 #### Workflow

-The workflow process runs all created workflows on freashly created alerts.
+The workflow process runs all created workflows on freshly created alerts.
 If alerts are matching a specific workflow, all labels, the priority and the status associated with said workflow will be applied to the alert in the datastore.

-## House keeping
+## House Keeping

 Assemblyline also includes a bunch of house keeping processes that perform different tasks in the system that are not immediately related to the file processing and alerting process.

 These process perform tasks like:

-* Remove data where TTL has expire
+- Remove data where TTL has expire
-* Gather the system metrics
+- Gather the system metrics
-* Scale service to process the current load
+- Scale service instances to process the current load
-* Update services
+- Update services
-* Generate statistics on signatures and heuristics
+- Generate statistics on signatures and heuristics

 We'll describe all these house keeping processes and show how they relate to the different infrastructure components.

 ### Expiry

 The Expiry process is tasked to monitor for documents that have past their expiry date and remove them from the system.
 It does this by searching in that datastore for document that have their expiry date (expiry_ts) bigger than the current date then deletes the associated records from the datastore.
-If there are also associated file to the document in the filestore, Expiry will also delete those files.
+If there are also associated files to the document in the filestore, Expiry will also delete those files.

 ![Expiry](./images/Expiry.png)